 Some open-ended fund investors are quick to redeem their units after the NAV appreciates by 5%–10% to book short-term profits.
 This hurts the investors who remain invested in the funds.
 Closed-ended funds are better options in such situations because the lock-in period prevents early redemption and protects the interest of long-term investors.

-Open-ended funds can be useful for someone who has less or no knowledge of the markets and desires an annualized return of 15%–20%.
+Open-ended funds can be useful for someone who has minimal or no knowledge of the markets and desires an annualised return in the range of 12%–15%.
 As professionals and experts manage these funds, with the NAV being updated daily and highly liquid these get slightly more advantage for investors than the closed-ended funds.